peace-shillong/peace.github.io/README.md

 Trying to use Markdowns...

 ## About Me:
-  - If your on github then lets collaborate [My Github Profile](https://github.com/peace-shillong)
+  - If your on github then lets collaborate, visit [My Github Profile](https://github.com/peace-shillong)
   - I am Introvert, loves to listen, committed at what I'm doing, reliable, responsible, supportive, enthusiastic, imaginative and observant.
   - I get along with others well and make sure I do what is expected of me.
   - I appreciate tradition and like knowing how things were done in the past.